troessner/articles/draft-how-does-mutant-work.markdown

 ```

 Infection is the process where `Mutant` processes includes and requires and "infects" the ruby VM with the "subjects under tests".
-To put it differently, its the point where the software that is under mutation test gets loaded.
+To put it differently, it's the point where the software that is under mutation test gets loaded.

 Let's look at `infect` in detail: